AngryBerryMS/MIT_OS/Notes/Chapter1_Operating_System_Interfaces.md

 4. Fourth, if you are implementing inter-process communication, pipes’ blocking reads and writes are more efficient than the non-blocking semantics of files.
 ## File System
 ### I. functions
 1. `mknod` creates a special file that refers to a device.
-Associated with a device file are the `major` and `minor` device numbers (the two arguments to mknod), which uniquely identify a kernel device.
+The two arguments `major` and `minor` device numbers uniquely defines a device.
 When a process later opens a device file, the kernel diverts read and write system calls to the kernel device implementation instead of passing them to the file system.
 2. `inode` - the entity of file, `links` - file name, one file can have multiple names.
-Each link consists of an entry in a directory; the entry contains a file name and a reference to an inode.
-An inode holds `metadata` about a file, including its type (file or directory or device), its length, the location of the file’s content on disk, and the number of links to a file.
+An inode holds `metadata` about a file, including type (file or directory or device), length, location and the number of links to a file.
 3. The `fstat` system call retrieves information from the `inode` that a file descriptor refers to.
 It fills in a struct `stat`, defined in `stat.h`.
-4. The `link` system call creates another file system name referring to the same inode as an existing file.
+4. `link` links file name to a file.
-5. The `unlink` system call removes a name from the file system.
-The file’s inode and the disk space holding its content are only freed when the file’s link count is zero and no file descriptors refer to it.
+5. `unlink` unlinks the file name.
+6. The file’s inode and the disk space holding its content are only freed when the file’s link count is zero and no file descriptors refer to it.
 ### II. why `cd` is embeded in the shell
 1. Unix provides file utilities callable from the shell as user-level programs, for example `mkdir`, `ln`, and `rm`.
 This design allows anyone to extend the command-line interface by adding new userlevel programs.
 2. `cd` is an exception.
 If `cd` were run as a regular command, then the shell would fork a child process, the child process would run `cd`, and `cd` would change the child ’s working directory.
 The parent’s (i.e., the shell’s)